S3-working-group/s3-practical-guide/content/src/bringing-in-s3/continuous-improvement-of-work-process.md

-## Continuous Improvement Of Work Process With S3
+## Continuous Improvement Of Work Process

 **Reveal drivers and establish a metrics-based pull-system for organizational change through continuously improving and refining the work process.**